ComPWA/expertsystem/README.md

 # PWA Expert System

+The PWA Expert System is a tool for:

+1. evaluating the validity of a particle reaction;
+2. creating amplitude models that can be used by partial wave analysis frameworks.

+As a user, you give the system an initial state and a final state, optionally with certain rules you want to apply.
+The expert system then constructs several hypotheses for what happens during the transition from initial to final state.

+## How it works

-The goal is to build state transition graphs, going from an initial state to a final state.
-A state transition graph consists of nodes and edges/lines (in correspondence to Feynman graphs):
+The expert system works with **state transition graphs** that represent the allowed transitions from an initial state to a final state.
+A state transition graph consists of **nodes** and **edges** (in correspondence to Feynman graphs):

 - We call the connection lines **particle lines**.
 These are basically a list of quantum numbers (QN) that define the particle state.
 (This list can be